-10. The NBI provides a transitional institutional mechanism, an agreed vision and basin-wide framework, and a process to facilitate substantial investment in the Nile Basin to realize regional socio-economic development.
+- 10. The NBI provides a transitional institutional mechanism, an agreed vision and basin-wide framework, and a process to facilitate substantial investment in the Nile Basin to realize regional socio-economic development.
 The establishment of the NBI begins the complex, challenging and long-term process of building confidence and realizing mutual benefits through shared projects.
-To translate its Shared Vision into action, the NBI has launched a Strategic Action Program, which includes two complementary components: (1) a basin-wide Shared Vision Program (SVP), and (2) Subsidiary Action Programs (SAPs)4.
-While the SVP is comprised largely of grant-based activities to foster trust and cooperation and build an enabling environment for investment, the SAPs are the vehicle for the Nile Basin countries to engage in concrete activities for long-term sustainable development, economic growth and regional integration.

-11. The first set of SAP actions identified for presentation to the first ICCON is but the start of a process, which is expected to grow and expand as economic gains from collaboration take root.
-The economic and intellectual linkages that the SVP and the SAPs will create across a number of sectors will provide the "glue" which will contribute to bringing about greater regional cooperation, stability and prosperity.
+To translate its Shared Vision into action, the NBI has launched a Strategic Action Program, which includes two complementary components: (1) a basin-wide Shared Vision Program (SVP) creating a basin-wide enabling environment for sustainable development, and (2) Subsidiary Action Programs (SAPs)6 for joint investment7 (figures 1 and 2).
+The present project therefore lays a sustainable environmental foundation for future cooperative joint investments as planned through the SAPs.
+While the SVP is comprised largely of grant-based activities to foster trust and cooperation and build an enabling environment for investment, the SAPs are the vehicle for the Nile Basin countries to engage in concrete activities for long-term sustainable development, economic growth and regional integration. - 11.
+The first set of SAP actions identified and presented to the first ICCON meeting are but the start of a process, which is expected to grow and expand as economic gains from collaboration take root.
+The economic and intellectual linkages and networks that the SVP and the SAPs will create across major economic sectors in the region will provide the "glue" which will contribute to bringing about greater regional cooperation, stability and prosperity.
+Cooperative water resources management can also serve as a catalyst for greater regional integration, both economic and political, with potential benefits possibly far exceeding those derived from the river itself.
+On the background of increased stability and regional integration there are significant opportunities for private as well as government funded regional investment activities, where cross-sectoral linkages as well as multi-purpose projects are promising win-win opportunities for all involved counterparts.
 As the NBI moves forward, it is anticipated that subsequent ICCONs will progressively expand from a meeting of riparians and donors to a meeting of riparians and investors as regional cooperation gains ground and the investment climate stabilizes.

-4 In the Nile Basin context, the Transboundary Environmental Analysis is equivalent to the Strategic Action Program preparation process used elsewhere by the GEF.
+6 In the Nile Basin context, the Transboundary Environmental Analysis is equivalent to the Strategic Action Program preparation process used elsewhere by the GEF.
 SAP has a different meaning in the Nile Basin context.
+7 Annex K provides project and program profiles for the SVP and SAPs

 12. The SVP includes a series of technical assistance and capacity building projects to be implemented basin-wide to help establish an enabling environment for cooperative development.
-The SVP project portfolio will include seven projects (Table 1).
+The SVP project portfolio includes seven projects (Figure 1 and Table 1).
 Each project has been formulated through a multi-country, multi-sectoral, participatory process led by working groups, each of which included a Nile-TAC member and sector experts from the NBI countries.
 These projects address issues related to (a) transboundary water and environmental management (the subject of this proposal), (b) power trade, (c) efficient use of water for agriculture, (d) water resources planning and management, (e) confidence building and stakeholder involvement, (f) applied training, and (g) benefit sharing and integration.
-All projects aim to provide a common foundation-including common analytical frameworks, practical tools and demonstrations, and human capacity-to support regional cooperation; serving to forge a common vision and ensure long-term sustainability.
+All projects aim to provide a common foundation - including common analytical frameworks, practical tools and demonstrations, and human capacity - to support regional cooperation; serving to forge a common vision and ensure long-term sustainability.